perrystreetsoftware/clientside_aws/README.md

       visitors_table.items.put(:creator_id => 1, :date => Time.now.to_f - (60 * idx), :target_id => 10 + idx)
     end

-You can check out the dyanmodb_spec.rb file for more unit tests and sample DynamoDB ruby code.
+You can check out the dynamodb_spec.rb file for more unit tests and sample DynamoDB ruby code.

 TODO
 --------------------